 Your starter should be active and vigorous.
-Feed it the morning of the day before you want to bake.
-It should almost double in size by the time you mix it into the dough around 6-8 hours after feeding
+Feed it again last thing in the evening of the day before you want to bake and leave in a warm place overnight.
+It should double in size by the time you mix it into the dough the following morning

 Mix well, scrape down bowl and rest for 30 minutes.